Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Loghub Datasets

 \subsection{Supercomputers}

 \textbf{BGL}.
-BGL is an open dataset of logs collected from a BlueGene/L supercomputer system at Lawrence Livermore National Labs (LLNL) in Livermore, California, with 131,072 processors and 32,768 GB memory~\cite{liang2005filtering}.
-The log contains alert and non-alert messages identified by alert category tags.
+BGL is an open dataset of logs collected by~\cite{BGLdata} from a BlueGene/L supercomputer system at Lawrence Livermore National Labs (LLNL) in Livermore, California, with 131,072 processors and 32,768 GB memory~\cite{liang2005filtering}.
+The logs contain alert and non-alert messages identified by alert category tags.
 In the first column of the log, "-" indicates non-alert messages while others are alert messages.
 The label information is amenable to alert detection and prediction research.

 \textbf{HPC}.
-HPC is an open dataset of logs collected from System 20 of the high performance computing cluster at the Los Alamos National Laboratories, which has 49 nodes with 6,152 cores and 128 GB memory per node.
+HPC is an open dataset from the work~\cite{IPLoM}, containing logs collected from System 20 of the high performance computing cluster at the Los Alamos National Laboratories, which has 49 nodes with 6,152 cores and 128 GB memory per node.

-\textbf{Thunderbird.} Thunderbird is an open dataset of logs collected from a Thunderbird supercomputer system at Sandia National Labs (SNL) in Albuquerque, with 9,024 processors and 27,072 GB memory.
-The log contains alert and non-alert messages identified by alert category tags.
+\textbf{Thunderbird.} Thunderbird is an open dataset of logs provided by~\cite{BGLdata}, which was collected from a Thunderbird supercomputer system at Sandia National Labs (SNL) in Albuquerque, with 9,024 processors and 27,072 GB memory.
+The logs contain alert and non-alert messages identified by alert category tags.
 In the first column of the log, "-" indicates non-alert messages while others are alert messages.
 The label information is amenable to alert detection and prediction research.